kiransingh99/tutoring-learn-python/README.md

 Skeleton code used to help students learn Python to a basic level.

+## Requirements

+To use these notebooks, you will need to have Python 3 installed, and some way of viewing python notebooks (such as Jupyter, or a VS Code extension).

 ## Structure

 1. Variables, assignment and operator precedence